DevloperChirag/BusReservationSystem/readme.md

 CREATE TABLE bus_reservation.admin (
-  id INT NOT NULL AUTO_INCREMENT, name VARCHAR(45) NOT NULL, username VARCHAR(50) NOT NULL, password VARCHAR(45) NOT NULL,
+  id INT NOT NULL AUTO_INCREMENT, name VARCHAR(45) NOT NULL, username VARCHAR(50) unique NOT NULL, password VARCHAR(45) NOT NULL,
-  PRIMARY KEY (id),
+  PRIMARY KEY (id));
-  UNIQUE INDEX username_UNIQUE (username ASC) VISIBLE);

-Manually add a sample data to the admin table using mysqlworkbench.
+Manually add a sample data to the admin table using mysqlworkbench to access adminlogin page.